cliffbb/OEM-Fewshot-Challenge/README.md

 The PSPNet architecture with EfficientNet-B4 encoder from the [Segmentation Models Pytorch](https://github.com/qubvel/segmentation_models.pytorch?tab=readme-ov-file) GitHub repository is adopted as a baseline network.
 The network was pretrained using the *trainset* with the [Catalyst](https://catalyst-team.com/) library.
 Then, the state-of-the-art framework called [distilled information maximization](https://arxiv.org/abs/2211.14126)
 (DIaM) was adopted to perform the GFSS task.
 The code in this repository contains only the GFSS portion.
 As mentioned by the baseline authors, any pretrained model can be used with their framework.
 The code was adopted from [here](https://github.com/sinahmr/DIaM?tab=readme-ov-file).
-To run the code on the *valset*, simply clone this repository and change your directory to the `OEM-Fewshot-Challenge` folder which contains the code files.
+To run the code on the *valset*, simply clone this repository and change your directory into the `OEM-Fewshot-Challenge` folder which contains the code files.
 Then from a terminal, use the `test.sh` script.
 The general syntax is:
 ```bash
 bash test.sh
 ```